Hull College: Management

 The chief executive of Hull College Group was Michelle Swithenbank.
 She was made the chief executive on a permanent basis in June 2017, having served the role temporarily from March 2017.
 She took a leave of absence from the College to allow investigations into allegations of financial mismanagement and nepotism but later resigned in December 2019 following these investigations.

 Before February 2017, the principal of Hull College was Graham Towse.
 Towse had joined the college in 1996 and took up the post as principal in April 2013, after an interim period as deputy principal at nearby Grimsby Institute.
 On 10 October 2016, it was announced that Towse would be leaving the college in February 2017 due to 'personal reasons'.
 Leaving alongside him would be Antony Sutton, chief operating officer and former chief executive of Hull FC.

 In August 2021, Chris Malish, who was appointed principal in April 2021, resigned for personal reasons.

 In December 2021, Debra Gray MBE was announced as the new principal to take up the position on 4 April 2022.

+Under the management of Gray, the college achieved its first Ofsted 'Good' rating since 2015 following a full enhanced skills inspection in October 2023.

 Courses

-The college offers courses in the following subjects: Art and Design, Business, Catering and Hospitality, Construction, Criminology, Digital Technology and IT, ESOL, Early Years, Electrical, Engineering, English and maths, Foundation and SEND, Hair and Beauty, Health and Social Care, Motor Vehicle, Music and Performing Arts, Science, Sport and Uniformed Protective Services, Travel and Tourism and Welding and Fabrication.
+The college offers courses in the following subjects: Art and Design, Business, Catering and Hospitality, Construction, Criminology, Digital Technology and IT, ESOL, Early Years, Electrical, Engineering, English and maths, Esports, Foundation and SEND, Hair and Beauty, Health and Social Care, Motor Vehicle, Music and Performing Arts, Science, Sport and Uniformed Protective Services, Travel and Tourism and Welding and Fabrication.